Jbleezy/BO2-Reimagined/README.md

 * All locations can be played on Survival and Grief game modes
 * All quests can be completed with any amount of players
 * All quests give players all perks on completion
+* All quests play a song on completion after ending the current round

 ### Nuketown
 * Initial perk is no longer always Quick Revive in solo